Neurotypic-ai/magus-mark/packages/core/README.md

-# Obsidian Magic Core
+# Magus Mark Core

-This package provides the core functionality for Obsidian Magic, including:
+This package provides the core functionality for Magus Mark, including:

 - AI-powered tagging and classification system
 - OpenAI API integration with prompt engineering